PanaMour/Covid-Grid-Simulation/README.md

 # Covid-Grid-Simulation
 A 100 x 100 grid simulation that lets 4 users roam free within it (2 of the users are completely healthy and the 2 others are infected by Covid-19).
 This simulation gives the user the ability to check on whether healthy users are in danger of getting infected.
+For the implementation of this simulation I had to construct my own dynamic data structures, so that it runs with maximum efficiency.
+Built with Visual Studio Code and C++.